jmsdnns/blag/content/tech/hypeless-claude-code/plugin/index.md

 One hook, and every edit gets type-checked automatically.

-# Add the review skill
+# Code review skill

+OK, one more skill.
 This one ties everything together.
 The `/review` skill coordinates all three specialist agents to review code from different angles.

 Create `hypeless/plugin/skills/review/SKILL.md`.